Life insurance shoppers who have diabetes already know finding affordable coverage can be difficult.

 By controlling those variables — and by keeping your diabetes under control — you can increase your chances of finding great coverage and lowering your insurance premiums.

 Controlling Your Type 1 and Type 2 Diabetes

-You also can’t change the life insurance industry’s general tendency to react negatively to your condition.
+You can’t control your diagnosis.
+You also can’t change the life insurance industry’s tendency to react negatively to your condition.

 So let’s focus on what you may be able to control, starting with your disease process.

 Getting and keeping your diabetes under control should open up a lot more life insurance options.
 In turn, allowing you to shop around and even compare quotes from more than one quality insurer.